 Knowledge carried by Alchemists.
 Unique magical items can be created using Alchemy blueprints.
 You will need to fuze (burn) various cards for making these items.

-These cards are added to a champion (normally during phase 4; combat) to increase its adjusted level.
+Allies are added to a champion (normally during combat phase 4) to increase its adjusted level.
 They are not considered to be a specific type of champion (hero, wizard, monster, etc.) even if the picture looks like it should be.
-Some allies are considered to be undead, dragons, flyers, Earthwalkers, or to possess some other classification related to movement or race.
+Some allies are considered undead, dragons, flyers, earthwalkers, or possess some other classification related to movement or race.
+If a champion takes another champion to aid him in battle as an ally, then that champion is treated as an ally, and all rules for allies apply.
+Allies cannot take magical items and artifacts into battle; they are sent to limbo.
+If a champion dies as an ally, magical items and artifacts are discarded.

 The Clan of the Female species lives in harmony with nature.
 Many Creatures do not fight Amazons.
 For that, the art of the amazon and creature must match.

 These powerful items can be attached only to a champion from the same world as the artifact.
-Each champion can have only one artifact attached to him at a time, though the Ego Coin (419/2nd) can allow a single champion to own artifacts from any world.
-A few artifacts can also be attached to realms of the same world (during phase 3; or during phase 4 if the realm is defending itself).
-Artifacts are not considered to be magical items.
+Each champion can have only one artifact attached to them at a time, unless the card's power states otherwise.
+Some artifacts can also be attached to realms of the same world.
+Artifacts are not considered magical items.

 Magical items and artifacts are typically attached to champions (and rarely realms) during phase 3 or 4 of a player's turn.
 Other cards (such as spells, blood abilities, thief abilities, unarmed combat cards, and others) can also be attached to a champion (normally during phase 4; combat).
 Magical items and artifacts normally return from battle with the victorious champion; other attached cards are normally discarded at the end of a round of battle.
 During combat, an attached card is one that normally stays in the combat until the end.
 It does not include cards that just “happen” and go away.